cloudflare/cloudflare-docs/products/bots/src/content/get-started/bm-subscription.md

 ## Enable Bot Management for Enterprise

 Our Solutions Engineering team will work with you to begin setting up the product.
-Most customers choose to write Firewall Rules that will block or challenge traffic based on bot score.
-Others use Bot Analytics or perform custom actions using our Workers platform.
+Most customers choose to write Firewall rules, but others use Bot Analytics or perform custom actions using our Workers platform.

 ### Before you begin

 - Make sure you have purchased Bot Management for Enterprise (should be visible at **Firewall** > **Bots**).
--
+- Review the following concepts:

+  - [Bot score](/concepts/bot-score): Learn how Cloudflare scores bot requests.
+  - [Challenge Solve Rate (CSR)](/concepts/challenge-solve-rate): Learn how to evaluate the effectiveness of Firewall rules.
+  - [Bot tags](/concepts/cloudflare-bot-tags): Learn more about *why* Cloudflare classified a request a certain way.

 ### Step 1 — Configure Bot Management